Kelly Gould

-Kelly Victoria Gould is an American former child actress.
+Kelly Victoria Gould (born August 4, 1999) is an American former child actress.
 She is known for her role as Shannon Clemens on the Lifetime original comedy series Rita Rocks, and as Lucy on the HBO sitcom Lucky Louie.
 Gould appeared in many television series along with three feature-length movies: Blades of Glory, The Rebound and 16 Love.

 At age 14, Gould took a break from acting to focus on social action.
 She enrolled in classes at College of the Canyons in Santa Clarita at 15 years old.

 Early life

-Gould was born in Los Angeles, California, to a Jewish family.
+Gould was born Kelly Victoria Gould on August 4, 1999 in Los Angeles, California, to a Jewish family.
+Her older brother is actor Alexander Gould.

 Career

 Gould's acting career began at three weeks old in a birthing scene.
-At six weeks old, she portrayed baby Chastity Bono in a movie about Sonny & Cher.
+At six weeks old, she portrayed baby Chaz Bono in a movie about Sonny & Cher.
 She played the role of four-year-old Lucy, the daughter of Louie and Kim, on the Home Box Office comedy series Lucky Louie.
 Gould appeared in the CBS television series The Ghost Whisperer in 2007 playing the role of young Melinda in the episode "All Ghosts Lead to Grandview".
 She also has appeared in feature films, including the 2007 comedy Blades of Glory, and the 2009 film The Rebound in which she co-starred as one of Catherine Zeta-Jones' children.